alexa-smart-properties/skill-sample-for-nodejs-hospitality/skill-sample-for-nodejs-hospitality-hotelrating/README.md

 - After verifying that you have a successful HTTP response, wait between 1-20 minutes for the proactive suggestion card to show on the device in the ASP room.
 If you would like it to show up faster, you can reboot the device.
 Upon reboot, you should see Hotel Rating card showing on the device home screen.

-- Tap the text portion of the card, and the Rate My Stay skill should launch to allow you to rate the stay as before.
+- Tap the text portion of the card, and the Rate My Stay skill will launch to allow you to rate the stay as before.

 ##### For Persistent Visual Alert: